Metastatic breast cancer information and support for patients, family and friends by long-time advocate and author Musa Mayer.

 Hospitality Homes / 888-595-4678

-homes of host volunteers for families and friends of patients when they travel to
+This organization provides info on free, no-cost, short-term housing in private homes of host volunteers for families and friends of patients when they travel to the Boston area for patient care.
+Temporary housing for the patient is determined on a case-by-case basis.

 Joe's House / 877-563-7468

-This online service helps patients and their families find lodging options.
-They also partner with hotels that offer discounted rates to patients when they travel for treatment.
-There are some free facilities listed.
+This online service helps patients and their families find lodging options near treatment centers.
+They partner with hotels that offer discounted rates to patients when they travel for treatment.
+(Note:If you call, the phone is answered by Cancer Support Community, which allows Joe's House to use their phone number and refers callers as needed.)

 Nat.
 Assoc. of Hospital Hospitality Houses / 800-542-9730

-This site includes more than 150 facilities across the country that provide lodging and support services to patients and their families while receiving medical treatment.
-The cost of the accommodations can vary.
+This site includes nearly 200 organizations across the country that provide lodging and support services to patients and their families while receiving medical treatment away from their home communities.
+The cost of accommodations at member facilities varies from free to reduced cost.
 Click on FIND LODGING to view availability in the city and state of choice.

 www.cancer.org / 800-227-2345